Masmiseim36/nxpSDK/boards/evkmimxrt1020/aws_examples/greengrass_discovery_wifi/readme.txt

 This demo needs WiFi network with internet access and opened 8883 and 8443 ports.

 Prepare the AWS Greengrass and AWS IoT
+Please update WiFi firmware to version 3.3.6 using "qca_fwupdate" demo.
 Before running the demo it is needed to configure AWS IoT Console, AWS Greengrass:

 1. Create AWS Account: https://console.aws.amazon.com/console/home